jsfix-ci/houter/README.md

 ### `useRoute`:

-The `useRoute` hook make accessing router directly easier .
-You can check if particular route matches th current location by using an `useRoute` hook .
+The `useRoute` hook make accessing router directly easier,You can check if particular route matches the current location by using an `useRoute` hook

 ```ts
 useRoute(